Michaelsplendid/E-Course-Form-Template/README.md

-# Enermics-Course-Form
+# E-Course-Form-Template
-A validated form for Enermics course registration with prompt server response in real-time.
+A validated form for E-Course registration with prompt server response in real-time.
 I built this from scratch using html, css, API and javascript.